Atsuyo64/ai-tournament/server/README.md

 # Tournament Server

-This crate powers the evaluation system by orchestrating tournaments, applying constraints, and launching isolated agent processes.
+This crate contains the core evaluation system: scheduling tournaments, applying constraints, and launching isolated agent processes.

 ## Highlights

 - Supports any user-defined `Game`
-- Pluggable tournament logic via the `TournamentStrategy` trait
+- Supports any user-defined tournament logic via the `TournamentStrategy` trait
 - Comes with `SwissTournament` and `RoundRobin` implementations
 - Agent processes are sandboxed with:
   * Independent CPU affinity
   * Memory and runtime limits
-- Score output format is defined by the tournament strategy used
+- Returns score with format defined by the tournament strategy used

 ## How It Works

 - Agents are provided as Rust crates in a directory
-- Each agent match runs in a separate process with defined constraints
+- Each match's agents runs in a separate process with defined constraints
 - Matches are coordinated based on the selected tournament strategy
-- Final results reflect the scoring logic of that strategy

 ## Notes